-MEG preprocessing.
-To remove external noise and correct for head movements during the MEG measurement, we applied temporal signal space separation (Taulu and Simola, 2006) and movement correction to the MEG data using the Maxfilter software (Elekta).

-All further preprocessing steps were implemented in MATLAB R2021a (www.mathworks.com), using the utilities of the Fieldtrip toolbox (Oostenveld et al., 2011) and custom scripts.
+To remove external noise and correct for head movements during the MEG measurement, we applied temporal signal space separation (Taulu & Simola, 2006) and movement correction to the MEG data using the Maxfilter software (Elekta, Stockholm).
+All further preprocessing steps were implemented in Matlab R2021a (www.mathworks.com), using the utilities of the Fieldtrip toolbox (Oostenveld et al., 2011) and custom scripts.

-First, independent component analysis was applied to the combined data from all blocks to identify components corresponding to eye movements, blinks, or heartbeat.
-The resulting independent component analysis components were manually inspected in combination with their topographies and time courses, and only those components that could be clearly attributed to eye movements, blinks, or heartbeat were removed from the data.
+First, Independent Component Analysis (ICA) was applied to the combined data from all blocks to identify components corresponding to eye movements, blinks, or heartbeat.
+The resulting ICA components were manually inspected in combination with their topographies and time courses, and only those components that could be clearly attributed to eye movements, blinks, or heartbeat were removed from the data.
 Using this procedure, for a given subject, we removed an average of 1.73 components (SD = 0.69).
-The removal of eye movement and blink-related independent components is only meant to clean the data from noise related to these components and is unrelated to the exclusion criteria based on eye movements on the stimulus.
-Next, the data were filtered with a 0.5 Hz high pass filter and a 40 Hz low pass filter and segmented into trials starting 100 ms before the onset of a given stimulus and ending 1001 ms after the stimulus presentation.
+Subsequently to improve the signal to noise ratio for later data downsampling, we smoothed the remaining ICA component time courses with a Gaussian kernel (3.8) FDHM), and these temporally smoothed components were then projected back into sensor space.
+Next, the data were filtered with a 0.5Hz high pass filter and a 40Hz low pass filter and segmented into trials starting 100ms prior to the onset of a given stimulus and ending 1,001ms after the stimulus presentation.
 Importantly, triggers indicating the beginning of the stimulus presentation were adjusted to match the exact time of the onset of a given image presentation by aligning them to the onset of the response of an optical sensor attached to the projection monitor in the MEG.
-Following this step, data were baseline-corrected with respect to the time period -100 to 0 ms relative to stimulus onset and downsampled to 100 Hz to speed up later multivariate analyses.
-Finally, multivariate noise normalization was applied to the data (following general guidelines for multivariate pattern analysis of MEG/EEG data) (Guggenmos et al., 2018).
-In sum, this procedure resulted in trials of 111 time points across 306 channels for every participant.
+Following this step, data were baseline corrected with respect to the time period -100ms to 0ms relative to stimulus onset and downsampled to 100Hz to speed up later multivariate analyses.
+Finally, multivariate noise normalization was applied to the data (following general guidelines for multivariate pattern analysis of M/EEG data (Guggenmos et al., 2018)).
+In sum, this procedure resulted in trials of 111 timepoints across 306 channels for every participant.

+4.6.
 Eye movement recording and analysis

-During the MEG experiment, eye movements of the subject were recorded using an SR Research EyeLink 1000 system (SR Research).
+During the MEG session, eye movements of the subject were recorded using an SR Research EyeLink 1000 system (SR Research Ltd).
 These data were only acquired for the purpose of identifying subjects that made a significant amount of eye movements on the presented stimulus, which might be informative about the stimulus identity and could therefore bias results of multivariate pattern analysis (Mostert et al., 2018; Thielen et al., 2019).
 No reliable eye movement data could be acquired for 4 subjects, so they were excluded from further eye movement data analyses.

-First, the data were filtered with a $0.1\,\mathrm{Hz}$ high pass filter to remove slow drifts, followed by segmentation into epochs beginning $100\,\mathrm{ms}$ before and ending $500\,\mathrm{ms}$ after stimulus onset.
-Second, we removed epochs that contained estimated eye movements with an amplitude $>3^\circ$ of visual angle based on the assumption that these movements could not have fallen on the presented stimulus and thus could not constitute an eye movement on the stimulus but rather must reflect noise or occasional noninformative eye movements beyond the stimulus.
+First, the data were filtered with a 0.1Hz high pass filter to remove slow drifts, followed by segmentation into epochs beginning 100ms prior to and ending 500ms after stimulus onset.
+Second, we removed epochs that contained estimated eye movements with an amplitude greater than 3° of visual angle based on the assumption that these movements could not have fallen on the presented stimulus and thus could not constitute an eye movement on the stimulus but rather must reflect noise or occasional non-informative eye movements beyond the stimulus.
 Finally, we discarded the pupil diameter channel from the data and retained only the horizontal and vertical position channels for further analyses.